Council on Virginia Tech History

 This oral history project collects stories of Virginia Tech alumni, faculty, staff, and community members to help illustrate Virginia Tech's complex history as public history.
 Stories gathered by Katrina Powell, Professor of English, and her team will generate content and facilitate collaboration for presenting Virginia Tech's history.

 Live performance in theatre, dance, and music will bring VT histories to life.
-Coordinated by Paul Steger, Director of the School of Performing Arts, this project is creating narrative and performance events to illuminate those things in our shared histories and personal memories we may not notice but influence us on a daily basis.
+Coordinated by Bob Leonard, this project is creating narrative and performance events to illuminate those things in our shared histories and personal memories we may not notice but influence us on a daily basis.